mindfultatiana/beginnerPython/README.md

 So here are a bunch of different projects that someone starting in python can do.
 They may become progressively more complicated as I improve.
 I may also go in and update some projects overtime.
 Mostly I just want to have fun with this and encourage myself and other people to learn.

-I may build things that are based off other tutorials or projects and I will give credit and links for those in the README of each project.
+I may build things that are based off other tutorials or projects and I will give credit and links for those in the README of each project if gotten outside GitHub.
 Happy coding!